bionicdl-sustech/DeepClawBenchmark/docs/Algorithms/Grasp Pose Detection (GPD).rst

 In each point, we generate a lot of candidates.

- | The API is hand_set_list = HandSearch::searchHands.evalHands  in /src/gpd/candidate/hand_search.cpp
+ | API: hand_set_list = HandSearch::searchHands.evalHands  in /src/gpd/candidate/hand_search.cpp
  | the implement is in /src/gpd/candidate/hand_set.cpp